 If you want to have an easier experience, you should always have these apps for improving your day in Sofia.

 Without a doubt, for me, this is the most important app of all.
 Moovit is similar to Google Maps but with better synchronization with the transportation’s GPS.
 Just set your starting and ending destination.
 Moovit shows you different routes, and you choose the best for you.
 Moovit guides you every step of the journey.
 The interactive map takes you the way to the metro/bus/tram/trolley bus stop.
 Once onboard, it alerts you upon arrival at your stop.

 Moovit has minor issues with the compass, so you may find yourself walking in the wrong direction.
 Additionally, you may find that it is sometimes inaccurate underground in the metro.

-Google Maps is definitely the best map app.
-It’s accurate, and it is the best option when you want to walk, use a bike, or finding the right exit in a metro station.
-Locals, however, sometimes see it showing inaccurate vehicle arrival time.
+Google Maps is definitely the best app.
+It’s accurate, and it is the best option when you want to walk, use a bike, or find the right exit in a metro station.
+Locals, however, sometimes see it showing inaccurate vehicle arrival times.

 You won’t use this app too much, but it could be helpful.
 EasyWay includes info and route maps for every Bus, Trolleybus, Tram, and Night bus in Sofia.
 So, if you want to know where a bus ends or starts, or if you want to build your own route, this is the best choice.
 Unfortunately, it’s not available for Apple lovers.
 For the iPhone, you have the “interactive” map on the Sofia Public Transportation official website.